j-shubhi/Room-of-Requirement/README.md

 ---

+## 🏫 Sem 3 in short

+OS ~ follow Three Easy Pieces, more than enough
+AP ~ easy peasy, OOPS concepts, and project (mp game) using java M3 ~ follow lecture notes and tutorials (PYQs, Quizzes too for practice before any test) RMSSD ~ go with the flow
+---

 ## 🌟 Star the Repo

 If you find this repository useful, consider giving it a ⭐ to help others discover it too.